ibm-cloud-docs/Cloudant/api/design_documents.md

 The values within the `req` argument are similar to the following [query parameters](/docs/services/Cloudant?topic=cloudant-query#ibm-cloudant-query-parameters).

-### Example design document that references a list function, expressed by using JSON
+See the following example design document that references a list function, expressed by using JSON:

 ```json
 {